in reply to dillyd

 - I like the idea of pendants for necklaces or earrings (depending on size and weight).

-Instead of dilling a hole, you could fashion a simple wire trellis that wraps around them.
+Instead of drilling a hole, you could fashion a simple wire trellis that wraps around them.
 Use a soft metal wire in whatever color or metal you like.
 Still lets the tear drop show through and you'd attach the wire to the necklace or hook instead of attaching the necklace and hook through the glass itself.

 See attached for some ideas: